rjankovic/bifabrik/README.md

 ### More options

-`bifabrik` can help with incremental loads, identity columsn (auto-increment), dataframe transformations and more
+`bifabrik` can help with incremental loads, identity columns (auto-increment), dataframe transformations and more

 For example
 ```python